cloudaware/public-utilities/ossec-installer/README.md

 **NOTE**: OSSEC uses ports UDP:1514 and TCP:1515.
-Ensure that firewall rules for agent nodes allow outbound trafic on that ports.
+Ensure that firewall rules for agent nodes allow outbound trafic on these ports.

 ### Supported operating systems:
 - Debian 7 (wheezy)